 - You must be able to lift between 30-40 lbs.

-What’s the Signup Process like with Instacart?
+What’s the Signup Process to Drive for Instacart?

 Fill out the registration form with your personal information like name, email, and phone number.
 After that, you’ll answer questions about the reliability of your smartphone.